How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Qualitative Analysis

-Among the kNN-search NN methods, there are two more common parameters: $RVS$, which has the same meaning as in kNN-Join, and the cardinality-threshold, $K$.
+Among the cardinality-based dense NN methods, there are two more common parameters, which are the same as in kNN-Join (Table \ref{tb:joinConfigurationDomain}): $RVS$ and the cardinality-threshold, $K$.
 For the latter, we consider all values in $[1, 100]$ with a step of 1, as in kNN-Join.
 Given, though, that this is not sufficient in some datasets, we additionally consider all values in $[105, 1000]$ with a step of 5 and all values in $[1010, 5000]$ with a step of 10.
-In each case, the grid search starts from the lowest values and terminates as soon as $PC$ reaches the target recall.
+In each case, the grid search starts from the lowest value and terminates as soon as $PC$ reaches the target recall.

 FAISS does not use any other parameter apart from the common ones.
-It uses the Flat index in all cases, due to the small size of the input datasets ($<$20,000 vectors in most cases) \cite{faiss}.
-Our experiments also demonstrated that the embedding vectors should always be normalized and combined with the Euclidean distance.
+Our experiments also demonstrated that it should use the Flat index, while the embedding vectors should always be normalized and combined with the Euclidean distance.

-SCANN adds to the common parameters the type of index -- asymmetri -- hashing (AH) or brute-force (BF) -- and the similarity measure -- dot product or Euclidean distance.
-There is no clear winner among these options, as shown in Table \ref{tb:nnConfiguration} (cf. \cite{}).
+SCANN adds to the common parameters the type of index -- asymmetric-hashing (AH) or brute-force (BF) -- and the similarity measure -- dot product or Euclidean distance.
+There is no clear winner among these options (cf. Table \ref{tb:nnConfiguration}).

 Finally, DeepBlocker adds to the common parameters the tuple embedding model.
 We experimented with both top-performing modules, namely AutoEncoder and Hybrid.
-In most cases, though, the latter, raised out-of-memory exceptions, while being a whole order of magnitude slower than the former, as documented in \cite{DBLP:journals/pvldb/Thirumuruganathan21}.
+In most cases, though, the latter raised out-of-memory exceptions, while being a whole order of magnitude slower than the former, as documented in \cite{DBLP:journals/pvldb/Thirumuruganathan21}.
 For this reason, we exclusively consider AutoEncoder in the following.